MiltonGreat/Bank-Marketing/README.md

    - Identify patterns and anomalies in customer and campaign behavior.

 3. **Predictive Modeling**:
-   - Train a Logistic Regression model to classify customer responses.
+   - Train and evaluate classification models such as Logistic Regression, Random Forest, and XGBoost.
+   - Address class imbalance using SMOTE and hyperparameter tuning.
-   - Evaluate model performance using metrics like accuracy, precision, recall, and F1-score.
+   - Assess model performance using precision, recall, F1-score, and ROC-AUC.

 ## Dataset